 Looking back, this codebase captures a transitional moment where I was moving from scripting to library design.

-- The Ambition: Attempting to merge NEAT’s speciation dynamics with CGP’s grid-based topology was theoretically distinct and arguably ahead of my software engineering skills at the time.
+- The Ambition: Attempting to merge NEAT’s speciation dynamics with CGP’s grid-based topology was theoretically distinct and an ambitious undertaking for my software engineering skills at the time.

 - The “Legacy” Code: The project relies on the now-deprecated Julia v0.6 and uses